-Appeals against the decision of a Board of Examiners will follow the process outlined below.
+Appeals against the decision of the GSA Final Examination Board (Final Year Students) will follow the process outlined below.

 - 4.4 The first stage will be a Preliminary Disposal.
 The detailed process and the possible outcomes of the Preliminary Disposal are outlined in §7.3 below. - 4.5 The Preliminary Disposal may result in a referral of the appeal to a full hearing of the Joint Appeals Committee.
 The procedure for this is outlined in §8. - 4.6 Further review by the Senate Appeals Committee of the University of Glasgow is available following consideration by the Joint Appeals Committee but only on the grounds outlined in §13.2.